Mintbase/Grants-Program/applications/JuniDB.md

 Pallet is suitable for substrate developers and strives to become a complex solution for data storage and manipulation.

-We expect that the project will be useful for the Web3 community.
+We expect that the project will be useful for the Mintbase community.

 ## Team :busts_in_silhouette: